davegoblue/TestCodingShortcuts/Exercise003.md

 ##### **_07-MAR-2016_**
 First attempt at permuting the data to a full 52c5 from the truncated dataset.
 Permutation code runs very fast but is extremely inefficient to write.
 Look in to a better algorithm for this next.
 Should also start to save some files and have a few different scripts to optimize run time and memory usage.
 Saved as Exercise003_v006.R (new working version).

+##### **_08-MAR-2016_**
+Created the full 52c5 with no duplicates and saved the output as an RDS.
+Full code takes ~100 seconds and ~1.5 GB, so it is still not particularly efficient.
+Next steps will be to lookup against the final file and to explore algorithms to reduce processing time and storage space needs.
+Saved as Exercise003_v006.R (overwrote old working version).